This is my story:

 For the next 11 years I worked at my day job and worked evenings and Saturdays re-landscaping three homes a week from April through September.
 Trust me, re-landscaping three homes a week is no easy task.
 It took every once of energy that I had.

 During the fall, spring and winter I repaired hundreds of furnaces at all hours of the night.
 Often going days with very little sleep.
+Keep in mind, by then I had a full time job so even if I was out all night repairing furnaces I had to be at work at 7:30 am each day.

 We managed to pay all of our bills, and I went back and repaid all of the nurseries and other suppliers that I owed money to when my business failed.
 Three years later we bought our first house.
 By that time we’d been married 12 years.